 And then I ask myself the big question: what’s the best destination?

 Well, there isn’t one best destination, there’s only the best one for you and your girls.
 So, I asked ten of my favorite travel bloggers to share their best girls’ trip destinations with us so we can pick one.
 Or all ten. (🙋♀️ I’m doing all ten – wait til you read them.)

 No time to read now?
 Pin this for later.

-How Do You Pick the Best Destination for Your Trip?
+Wait – Before You Pick the Best Destination for Your Trip

-Well, you gotta know your girls and plan accordingly.
-Start with what they like to do.
-Hiking?
+You gotta know your girls and plan accordingly.
+Start asking yourself what you all love to do together: hiking?
 Beach?
 Shopping?
 Zip-lining?
 Sightseeing?
 Ski Poles?
-Even if there’s more than one answer it helps whittle down the options.
+Even if there’s more than one answer it will help you start to whittle down the options.

-Next qualifying question: How long of a hall-pass can you all get (AKA a get-out-of-jail-free card)?
+Next qualifying question: How long is everyone’s get-out-of-jail-free card?
 Does it need to be a girls’ weekend trip?
-Are we talkin’ a girls vacation?
-You have to work with what’s written on the hall-pass.
+Can it turn into a girls’ vacation?
+You have to work within everyone’s schedules.

-Ok!
-This is getting exciting!
-You and your BFF’s, who like to do similar things (whatever those have been sorted out to be), are now ready to pick the destination for your weekend/vacation girls trip to…
+Ok, this is getting exciting!
+You and your BFFs are now ready to pick the destination for your weekend/vacation girls’ trip to…

 Where are you going?